chenyangzhu/cz2641-applied-causality/journal.md

 I also want to avoid mundane and boring questions that previous generation of analysts have discussed.

-I would be curious to look at,
+It would be interesting to look at,
 - The causal effect of funds, in terms of multiple causes.
 I'm also curious to test out the method.
 - Using text as confounding to adjust for estimations.
 - Synthetic controling, using milestones as events.
 (Revise from Mar 2nd)